nkabbara/nkabbara.github.io/tango/book/embody.md

 > When you realize what you need to do, it doesn't mean that's who you need to be.
 You can just pretend.
 * There is acting in dancing, but you don't just simply pick a character.
 You need to dance at least 100 dances to discover who it is you really can be.
 * What you remember is not the steps you made or the mistakes you made.
 You remember how it felt.
 So we are looking for connection in a milonga, the sacred place.
+* Find the oomph in your dance.
+Nothing is passive.
+When in embrace everything is active.